 On our 100th day of school, it felt like we did 100 things!
 We counted out 100 stickers and put them on remarkable hats, we wrote what we would want to eat 100 of, what we would like 100 of and even what we would do if we had $100!

 We practiced counting all the way to 100 by 5's, 10's, and 1's!
-We even wrote our numbers all the way to 100.
 We ended our day with a huge challenge.
 Kindergartners were split into 5 groups and challenged to build a tower as high as they could with 100 cups.
 The most important thing that was stressed was teamwork, communication, and problem solving.
 By the end of our time, there were cup towers that were nearly as tall as the Kindergartners building them!

 We officially can celebrate that we are 100 days smarter!